CURIOSSorg/curioss-patterns/set-up-an-informal-communication-platform.md

 Students gain exposure to professional communication practices used in open source communities.

-The platform also serves as a channel for promoting the OSPO, signposting supports for open source projects and the academic community; and also attracting new contributors/participants to open source projects.
+The platform also serves as a channel for promoting the OSPO; signposting supports for open source projects and the academic community; and also attracting new contributors/participants to open source projects.

 The OSPO can identify emerging themes or needs from discussions.